Varun221/Real_time_emotion_detection/README.md

 To train the model -
 Unzip the data into a folder containing dataset_prepare.py and run the python script. \
 This will create four ```.npy``` files in the directory namely 'X_train', 'X_test', 'Y_train' and 'Y_test'. \
-These are the concatenated training numpy arrays of shapes - \
+These are concatenated and shuffled numpy arrays of shapes - \
 X_train - (#training_examples, 48, 48, 3) \
 X_test - (#testing_examples, 48, 48, 3) \
 Y_train - (#training_examples, 1) \
 Y_test - (#testing_examples, 1) \
-These arrays are shuffled and can be loaded by -  \
+The arrays can be loaded by -  \
 ```python
 import numpy as np
 X_train = np.load('X_train.npy')